timescale/docs/timescaledb/overview/release-notes/index.md

 * time_bucket now supports bucketing by month, year and timezone
 * 1 step continuous aggregate policy management
-* Migrate Continuous Aggregates to the new format
+* Migrate continuous aggregates to the new format

 ## Release notes